How to use the holiday season to advance your career

 The holidays are a great time to disconnect and take a break from work- which you should.
 But before you go on autopilot for the rest of the year- if you want to advance your career, consider the holidays as an opportune time.

 Editor’s note: Every week we try to deliver articles and interview that will not educate and empower, but also inspire you to do good – professionally and personally.
-This week, we may have missed the mark.
 A community member has brought to our attention that this article (and title) sends the wrong message about giving- specifically only giving for the sake of getting something in return.
 That is not what we believe in at Bmeaningful.
 Living a meaningful life – both personally and professionally- can mean doing well by doing good, but your motives should be pure.
 Being authentic and genuine are key qualities in this sector and something that we value.
 We’re sorry if that message was lost.
 We read every email – the good and the bad – and listen to your feedback because we value your time and support.
 Thank you for caring.